openaire/openaire-catalogue-docs/docs/downloads/alternative-model/context.md

 # Context

-Information related to research initiative/community (RI/RC) related to the result.
+Information related to research initiative/community (RI/RC) related to the research product.

 ### code
 _Type: String &bull; Cardinality: ONE_